zoltanszikszo/AboutMe/README.md

 📚 What I'm Up To,:
 - 👨‍🎓 Studying at @haagahelia as a Software Engineer
 - ⚡ Trying out myself in different areas in the Tech Industry
-- :computer: Currently working on a side-project which is a 2D Platformer Game in Unity Engine, written in C#
+- :computer: Currently working on a side-project which is a 2D Platformer Game in Unity Engine

 📧 Contact Me  <br>